kaycebasques/biodigitaljazz/blog/favicon.rst

 * `Analog television <https://en.wikipedia.org/wiki/Analog_television>`_

 While doing this research, I realized that TV static was often black and white.
 Maybe I had an unusual TV that output static with color, or maybe my memory is mistaken.
-Or maybe, if I animate the static at a fast frame rate, it will start to look black and white…?
+I kinda remember that static looked black and white from afar, but if you got up close, you saw colors.
+So maybe if I animate the static at a fast rate, use a lot of pixels, and look at it from afar, it will look black and white…?

 -----------------------
 Animating the TV static
 -----------------------

 OK, back to hacking.
-Once I realized that my random grid of colors looked like TV static, I knew I had to try to animate the favicon to recreate the full experience.
-Which brings me back to my initial server-side implementation…
+Once I realized that my random grid of colors looked like a frame of TV static, I knew I had to try to recreate the full TV static experience by animating my favicon.
+Is that even possible?
+You would think that browser vendors might not allow it, because it could potentially be very distracting and annoying.
+Let's find out!

 ---------------
 Prior art redux